mctrinh/c-basics/README.md

 # C-practices
-To horn C programming skills and master GitHub and Visual Studio Community/Code workflow.
+To practice C, and familiarize myself with GitHub and Visual Studio Community/Code workflow.